personium/legacy-docs/en/app-developer/launch_from_homeapp.md

     myapp-custom-scheme://#cell=https://demo.personium.io/john.doe/
     https://some.svr.example/my-app/index.html#cell=https://pds.personium.example/john.doe/

-## Processing to be done after launching the application
+## Steps after launching the application

 The actual process of application development depends on the implementation method of the application (Android application, HTML5 application, iOS application, etc.) and the implementation language, but the flow to be done after the application is started is the same.